 Key differences between colocation vs cloud are summarized in the following table, with their definition and meaning detailed further below:

-- Space: in a colocation facility, customers contract for space directly with the data center provider.
+- Space: in a colocation facility, customers contract for space directly with data center operators.
 In contrast, in the cloud environment, compute, storage, and database services are deployed virtually into specific regions and availability zones, where the cloud service provider has multiple data centers

 - Server Ownership: in a colocation data center, the customer purchases its own servers.
 Whereas in a cloud environment, the cloud service provider owns the servers

-- Upfront Costs: cloud computing eliminates the upfront capital expenditures of purchasing physical servers and networking equipment, which is needed for colocation deployments
+- Upfront Costs: cloud computing eliminates the upfront capital expenditures of purchasing physical servers and networking equipment, which is needed for colo deployments

 - Shared Compute: colocation is shared space within a data center, but the resources within cabinets and cages are not shared, they are dedicated to the enterprise that owns them.
-Cloud service providers offer shared public resources virtually
+Cloud platforms offer shared public resources virtually

-- Customer Access to Facility: cloud service provider data centers are not directly accessible to customers, which means customers cannot install their own servers in these facilities.
-Therefore, customers typically make direct connections to the cloud through colocation, via cloud on-ramps
+- Customer Access to Facility: cloud data centers are not directly accessible to customers, which means customers cannot install their own servers in these facilities.
+Therefore, customers typically make direct connections to the cloud through colo facilities, via cloud on-ramps

 Who Uses Colocation?

-Colocation customers typically rent smaller amounts of space, in the form of cabinets or cages, but often require high network connectivity densities and cross connect services.
-These colocation customers encompass a wide range of enterprises, under the following broad definitions:
+Colocation customers typically rent smaller amounts of space, in the form of cabinets or cages, but frequently need robust network connectivity and cross connect services.
+These colocation customers encompass a wide range of organizations, under the following broad definitions:

-- Small- and medium-sized enterprises seeking to outsource their data center requirements
+- Small- and medium-sized enterprises looking to outsource their data center requirements

-- Large enterprises with significant IT expertise and requirements
+- Large enterprises with specialized IT expertise and demands

 - Software-as-a-Service (SaaS) and cloud service providers (CSPs)

-- Internet media & content and social networking platforms
+- Online media, content creators, and social networking platforms

 - Telecommunications carriers and network service providers